LM-Commons/.github/profile/README.md

 > [!IMPORTANT]
 > #### Disclaimer
 >This is not an official Laminas Project organization.
-Issues and questions related to the Laminas MVC and components should be addressed to the [Laminas Project](https://github.com/laminas) organisation.<br />
+Issues and questions related to the Laminas MVC, components and Mezzio should be addressed to the [Laminas Project](https://github.com/laminas) organisation.<br />
 > <br />
 >Laminas, API Tools and Mezzio are trademarks of the Laminas Project a Series of LF Projects, LLC.